visual-framework/vf-core/components/vf-font-plex-mono/README.md

 ## About

+Makes `IBM Plex Mono` font-family with a weight of 400 available to your Sass/CSS and other higher-level components.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-font-plex-mono` with this command.